anwitha-09/DETECTION-OF-BREASFTCANCER-USING-MICROSTRIP-PATCH-ANTENNA-CST-STUDIO/README.md

-#  Detection of Breast Cancer Using Microstrip Patch Antenna – CST Studio Suite
+# Breast Cancer Detection Using Microstrip Patch Antenna (CST + C Postprocessing)
-This project focuses on the design and simulation of a 33 GHz microstrip patch antenna for the non-invasive detection of breast cancer using CST Studio Suite 2024.
-The antenna is developed to sense changes in dielectric properties between normal and cancerous breast tissues through electromagnetic interaction.

-A 3-layer breast phantom (skin, fat, and tumor) is modeled to simulate realistic human tissue conditions.
-The simulation includes comprehensive analysis of S-parameters (S11 and S21), along with return loss, gain, and radiation pattern.
-These parameters help assess the antenna's ability to detect tumors based on reflection and transmission behavior.
-The project highlights the potential of microwave antenna-based diagnostics in biomedical imaging applications.
+This project demonstrates a non-invasive method for breast cancer detection using a microstrip patch antenna designed and simulated in CST Studio Suite 2024.
+The antenna’s response is analyzed through S-parameters (S11 and S21), both with and without a tumor present.
+A C program processes the exported results to detect anomalies based on frequency shift and amplitude variations.

+## Features

+- CST-based patch antenna simulation for biomedical sensing
+- S11 and S21 data compared between tumor and non-tumor cases
+- C program automatically detects variations indicating a tumor
+- Threshold-based detection using frequency shift, S11 dip, and S21 change

+## Tools Used

+- CST Studio Suite 2024 – Antenna design and simulation
+- C Language (GCC on macOS) – Post-processing and detection logic
+- Visual Studio Code – Code development and execution
+- MATLAB – Graph plotting and visual analysis of S-parameter data

+## How It Works

+1. Simulate antenna behavior in CST with and without tumor presence.
+2. Export S-parameter results into a .txt file.
+3. Use the C program to read and analyze data.
+4. Detection is based on observed differences in resonant frequency and transmission.